-Each franchise company has its own designed training program tailored to the business system and operations.
-And it is part of the process of purchasing a franchise that right after signing the franchise agreement contract, the franchisee will have to attend a franchise training.
+Every franchise company has its own customized training program designed specifically for how franchisees learn its business system and operations.
+As part of the process of purchasing a new franchise, new franchise owners are required to attend franchise training immediately after signing the franchise agreement contract.

-The question is, is it possible to evaluate a franchise training program before signing a franchise agreement?
-The answer is “yes” because no existing franchisees haven’t received such training.
-That means you can start your evaluation through them.
+The question is, can you evaluate a great franchise training program before signing a franchise agreement?
+The answer is “yes” because existing franchisees have already undergone such a program of training.
+This means you can start evaluating the program by seeking feedback from them.

-On the other hand, without proper research and evaluation will be too risky to invest in and could lead to negative consequences.
-To avoid this, below are the things to expect when evaluating a franchise training program.
-First, let me elaborate on what franchisee training is.
+However, investing in a franchise without proper research and evaluation can be risky and may lead to negative consequences.
+To avoid this, there are certain aspects to consider when evaluating a training program for new franchisees.
+But first, let’s discuss what franchisee training entails.

 What is franchise training?

 Franchise training refers to a course that provides product-specific knowledge to franchisees before they start their new business.
 It offers a step-by-step guide administered by the franchisor, with the goal of helping franchisees

 This training serves as a strong foundation for effectively managing the franchised business and overcoming any fears or doubts, especially for those new to franchising.

 Typically, franchise training programs consist of the following components:

 This initial stage involves training on the processes and operations of the business, as well as familiarizing franchisees with the franchise system.
 The duration of this course varies, ranging from a few days to weeks, depending on the franchise’s pre-training scheme.

 Prominent global franchises or large franchise businesses often provide hands-on training sessions for their franchisees.
 This ensures that franchisees consistently follow established guidelines and adapt to any system transitions.
 Representatives such as managers or supervisors are assigned by the franchisor to visit each franchise branch on an annual basis.